miqbaltariq/SECP1513202420251/03/yaotingchun/readme.md

 # **Hi there!
 My name is Chun Yao Ting. 👋**

+- 1st Year Student of University of Technology Malaysia (UTM). 🇲🇾
-- Currently pursuing Bachelor of Computer Science (Data Engineering) at University of Technology Malaysia (UTM).
+- Currently pursuing Bachelor of Computer Science (Data Engineering). 🎓
+- You can contact me at lightchaser1125@gmail.com. 📧
+- Trust the process! ✨